llyx97/Marginal-Utility-Diminishes/README.md

-# Marginal Utility Diminishes: Exploring the Minimum Knowledge for BERT Knowledge Distillation
+# Marginal Utility Diminishes in BERT KD

 This repository contains implementation of the [paper](https://arxiv.org/abs/2106.05691) "Marginal Utility Diminishes: Exploring the Minimum Knowledge for BERT Knowledge Distillation" in ACL 2021.